nobledarkoansah763-cloud/Arduino-Assignment1/README.md

 # Arduino Assignment 1 — Smart Countdown
-This is my submission for Assignment 1 in the Programming C++ for Engineers Using Arduino course at [Ghana Communication Technology University / Computer Engineering].
+This is my submission for Assignment 1 in the Programming C++ for Engineers Using Arduino course at Ghana Communication Technology University / Computer Engineering
 ## What this program does
 It counts down from 5 to 1 using a while loop.
 On each step:
 - It prints "Count: N" to the Serial Monitor.